core-wg/senml-spec/draft-ietf-core-senml.md

 : Value of the entry.
 Optional if a Sum value is present, otherwise required.
 Values are represented using basic data types.
-This specification defines floating point numbers ("v" field for "Value"), booleans ("vb" for "Boolean Value"), strings ("vs" for "String Value") and binary data ("vd" for "Data Value").
+This specification defines floating point numbers ("v" field for "Value"), and binary data ("vd" for "Data Value").
 Exactly one value field MUST appear unless there is Sum field in which case it is allowed to have no Value field.